 Bonus: CME and Faculty Development Related to Teaching Credit Instructions

-- Category 1 CME credit will be offered for non-archived video presentations.
+- Category 1 CME credit will be offered for this presentation.
 AMA PRA Category 1 Credit™ has been approved for this enduring material from July 1, 2020 to July 1, 2021.

 - *Archived videos are no longer eligible for CME but are eligible for faculty development related to teaching for you to log into your Digital Measures account.
-For instructions on how to log archived video sessions into Digital Measures for your annual requirements related to teaching click here.
+For instructions on how to log video-recorded sessions into Digital Measures for your annual requirements related to teaching click here.

 2020 Virtual TEACH Education Day